Stagetimer Desktop App

 Exchanging Data Between Web and Desktop App

-It is important to note that background images are not included in the JSON export.
+It is important to note that custom images are not included in the JSON export.
 These images are typically linked to our servers.
-If you are using the desktop app in a setting without internet access, you may need to manually re-upload any background images used in your rooms.
+If you are using the desktop app in a setting without internet access, you may need to manually re-upload any custom images used in your rooms.

 Exporting from Web Version